cweiske/jsonmapper/README.rst

 - JSON data contain a key, but the class does not have a property or setter method for it.
+- Neither setter nor property can be set from outside because they are protected or private

 __ http://www.php-fig.org/psr/psr-3/